hip89/My_ban_script.sh/README.md

 - Uses dagger heavily to provide clear separation between different architecture layers.
 Helps to write testable code.
 - Mocking shared preferences and web server to write accurate tests.

-> This application is just a demonstration for the possible desig
+> This application is just a demonstration for the possible design of crypto wallet.

+## Overview

+- Application uses the Multi Address api of the popular crypto wallet [Bl